Johan (1921 film)

-Johan, also known as Troubled Waters or Rapids of Life, is a 1921 Swedish film directed by Mauritz Stiller, based on the 1911 novel Johan (Juha) by Juhani Aho.
+Johan (also known as Troubled Waters or Rapids of Life) is a 1921 Swedish film directed by Mauritz Stiller, based on the 1911 novel Johan by Juhani Aho.
 It tells the story of a young girl, married to an older farmer, who elopes with a handsome stranger, crossing dangerous rapids on a small boat in the process.

 Synopsis

 In a remote place of Sweden, men working on the digging of a canal to dry up a marsh are housed in the nearby farms.
 In one of them live Johan and his mother together with a young girl, Marit.
 One of the workers tries unsuccessfully to kiss her.
 Some time later, while Johan is out floating timber on the other side of the river, he falls and crushes his leg.
 He lights a fire that Marit sees from the house.
 She crosses the river on a rowing boat and carries him back home and takes care of him.
 On his sick-bed, he asks her to be his wife.
 She accepts it quite unresponsively.
 Johan's mother is determined to avoid what she sees as a misalliance.
 He reminds her how 18 years before they had found her on the side of the road next to her dying mother.
 The mother orders Marit to leave the house but Johan, seeing the scene from his sick-bed orders her to stay and eventually marries her against his mother's will.

 However Marit is not happy with him.
 Sometimes, she remembers the handsome stranger who had kissed her and dreams of another life.
 She becomes more and more distant from him.